replyPUSH/replyPUSH-PHP-Example/README.md

-# replyPush - Reply By Email Example #
+# replyPUSH - Reply By Email Example #

 ### About ###

-Basic example of how you might use the replyPush API
+Basic example of how you might use the replyPUSH API

 ### Installation / Configuration ###